oVirt/ovirt-site/source/feature/detailedquota.html.md

 #### CRUD

-Quota can be removed only if there are no VMs/Templates that are pointing to this quota.
-Quota can be edited; When a Quota is edited, the change should apply to all the users that have this quota.
-Quota parameters can be edited in a way resulting in exceeding it (for example, reducing the disk limitation of some storage domain).
-This case will not result in a violation.
-However, once resources will be released to follow the Quota limitation, the user won't be able to exceed the Quota again.
+*   Quota can be removed only if there are no entities such as VM or Template, that are referenced to this Quota.
+*   Quota can be edited; When a Quota is edited, the change should apply to all the entities and users that are assigned to this Quota.
+*   Quota parameters can be edited, in a way resulting, exceeding the resources limitation (for example, reducing the disk limitation of some storage domain).
+This case will not result violation.
+However, once resources will be released to follow the Quota limitation, no user will be able to exceed the Quota resources again.

-the Administrator will be able to create/edit a quota using a wizard, to configure cluster quota parameters, storage quota parameters, and users which will be able to consume those quota resources.

 #### User Experience